Release equity from your house

 - Stay living in your own house

-- Could be used to manage inheritance tax bills
+- It could be used to manage inheritance tax bills

 Testimonials and Example Cases